sanger/traction-service/documentation/volume-tracking/docs/invoking-volume-tracking.md

 bundle exec rails c
 ```

-This will give an interactive Rails console where you can invoke Rails sytnax.
+This will give an interactive Rails console where you can invoke Rails syntax.

 Next, we will trigger the volume tracking process.
 This involves a series of Ruby expressions.